 PLEASE NOTE: John Kopec Authentications is now closed.
-Our phone number is now for John Kopec Publications, and for questions regarding the purchase of his books.
+Our phone number is for questions regarding John Kopec book sales.

 *John never officially endorsed any other Colt authenticators.